Cryptographic hash function

 A cryptographic hash function (specifically SHA-1) at work.
 A small change in the input (in the word "over") drastically changes the output (digest).
 This is called the avalanche effect.

-A cryptographic hash function (CHF) is a hash algorithm (a map of an arbitrary binary string to a binary string with a fixed size of $n$ bits) that has special properties desirable for a cryptographic application:
+A cryptographic hash function (CHF) is a hash algorithm (a map of an arbitrary binary string to a binary string with a fixed size of $n$ bits) that has special properties desirable for cryptographic applications.

+Hashing is a one-directional mathematical operation which is quick to calculate, yet hard to reverse.

+Common uses include password storage and digital signatures.

+Even a small change in the input results in a very different hash, meaning that it functions as an efficient and consistent way to check if two copies of data or software match.

+Typically, the operation works on a block of input data; the hash output is then hashed with the next block, creating a new hash reflecting everything to that point; this action is repeated until the hash reflects everything through the final block.